Nokia 130 (2017)

 Nokia 130 (2017) is a Nokia-branded mobile phone developed by HMD Global.
-It was released on 17 July 2017 (alongside the Nokia 105 (2017)) and is available in a Single and Dual-SIM card configuration.
-The selectable colours are black, white and red.
+It was released on 17 July 2017.

-Specification
+Specifications

 The phone has almost the same features as the predecessor.
 It is slightly larger (111.5 x 48.4 x 14.2 mm compared to 106 x 45.5 x 13.9 mm), has small optical design changes, image support, a file manager, and more games, like Air Strike, Danger Dash, Ninja Up, Sky Gift and Nitro Racing.
 It also features a rear-camera and an LED-flashlight at the top.

 Even though the camera can be used to take photos and record videos, the resolution is limited to 640 x 480 pixel for images and 176 x 144 pixel for videos.
-Furthermore by default videos are recorded in only 9.598 frames per second and the built in memory of 8 MB holds less than 2 minutes of video footage.
+Furthermore, by default, videos are recorded in only 9.598 frames per second and the built in memory of 8 MB holds less than 2 minutes of video footage.
 Neither the used image or video resolution nor their quality can be changed.

 The Nokia 130 uses a Mini-SIM card for the Single as well as the Dual-SIM model and has a dedicated microSDHC card slot.

 Even though the Nokia 130 has a camera, can display images and supports GPRS as well as EDGE, it is not able to display images that were received in a MMS-messages.
 The phone does support Bluetooth 3.0, but it can neither be paired with iOS devices nor can it receive images via a Bluetooth connection when no microSD card is inserted.

 The phone does not have a front-camera, and does not include WLAN nor GPS.